-Proposal 1:The nominees for director who receive the most votes (also known as a "plurality" of the votes) will be elected.
+Proposal 1: Elect Directors The nominees for director who receive the most votes (also known as a "plurality" of the votes) will be elected.
 You may vote either FOR all of the nominees, WITHHOLD your vote from all of the nominees or WITHHOLD your vote from any one or more of the nominees.
 Votes that are withheld will not be included in the vote tally for the election of directors.
-Brokerage firms have authority to vote customers' unvoted shares held by the firms in street name for the election of directors.
-If a broker does not exercise this authority, such broker non-votes will have no effect on the results of this vote.
+Brokerage firms do not have authority to vote customers' unvoted shares held by the firms in street name for the election of directors.
+As a result, any shares not voted by a customer will be treated as a broker non-vote.
+Such broker non-votes will have no effect on the results of this vote.